This is the genealogy of the programming language C:

 C can be used to make the 'S' sound (voiceless alveolar fricative), in words like 'city' and 'accelerate'.
 If it appears at the beginning of a word followed by an 'E' (except in 'Celtic'), 'I', and 'Y' (except in Welsh-related words, 'cymric', 'cymrite') it makes the 'S' sound.

-C can be used in the consonant cluster 'CH' (voiceless palato-alveolar affricated stop).
+C can be used in the consonant cluster 'Ch' (voiceless palato-alveolar affricated stop).
 This is the one use in which C can't be replaced.
 No 'C', no 'Ch'.
 Words like 'chill' and 'French' depend on it.
-(Beware 'school'; the 'H' is a non-letter in this word, having the 'C' a make 'K' sound).
+(Beware 'school'; the 'H' is a non-letter in this word, having the 'C' make a 'K' sound).
 A few 'Cz' words also make this sound, such as 'Czechoslovakian'.

 C is used next to 'K' to indicate that it follows a short vowel (beck, duck).
 Usually if 'K' is the last consonant sound in a word, it will either be proceeded by 'C' (to indicate a short vowel) or followed by 'E' (to indicate a long vowel). ('back', 'bake'; 'lick', 'like'; 'block', 'bloke').